wp-plugins/wpec-facebook-shop/readme.txt

 - [**Instagram Tab**](http://blog.storeya.com/2013/08/integrate-instagram-profile-facebook-fan-page/) - Display an Instagram tab on your Facebook page, and add a great added value to your fans.

+- Import your Woocommerce store to Facebook, you'll be amazed by its results!

 == Installation ==